 As frustrating as it was, the incident got me to thinking.
 If I had been the driver, I would have done the same thing.
 After all, he has been driving for Sun Van for a long time and consistently and successfully depended on his phone for directions.
 He has had years of experience and practice with this reliable method.
 Some added addendum on his clipboard seemed completely unnecessary …until he met the cement wall and the frantic flailing woman.

 Isn’t that true for all of us.
 We get into a groove with life.
 A groove that becomes familiar and reliable.
 We know best.
-We’re nice moral people.
-We’re devoted to our families.
-We’re neighborly to our neighbors.
-We even show up at church when it works into our schedule.
+We’re nice moral people and devoted to our families and neighborly to our neighbors.
+When it works into our schedule, we even show up at church occasionally.
 We’re respected by many and clean up for facebook and the world to see.

 And then we meet a cement wall and a flailing woman.
 Then what?